HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Limitations and where buyers should be realistic

-Tenzo is strong when you want structure and defensibility.
+Tenzo AI is strong when you want structure and defensibility.
 That does come with tradeoffs.

 Setup effort is real